 - Enlarged pores

 Your chemical peel will be custom formulated to address your specific areas of concern.
 After a chemical peel, your skin will look healthier, smoother, and more youthful.
 The final results will be determined by the number and strength of your peel(s).
-Chemical peels are most commonly used to treat facial regions, but they can also be used to rejuvenate other areas of the body including the chest, hands, arms, legs and neck.
+Chemical peels are most commonly used to treat the facial region.
+However, they can also be used to rejuvenate other areas of the body including the chest and back.

 After Your Treatment